zephyrproject-rtos/zephyr/doc/contribute/doxygen/troubleshooting.rst

 Troubleshooting obscure warnings from Doxygen / Sphinx
 ######################################################

-Some code construct can give a good amount of headache, as it might be pushing the limits of the documentation scanners.
-See here common solutions to them:
+Some code construct are problematic and push the limits of the documentation scanners.
+Here are some common issues and the solutions to them:

 WARNING: Error when parsing function declaration.
 *************************************************